Poutchouli/SCRAMBLER_API/README.md

 # TLDR:

 -git clone repro
 -docker compose up -d

--open the frontend.html or the ugly view at http://localhost:18062/ with whatever browser
+open the frontend.html or the ugly view at http://localhost:18062/ with most browsers API doc at http://localhost:18062/docs if you fancy adding to other tools

 # Scrambler API